French–Breton War: The four campaigns

+Mad War

-1487 Campaign
+1487 campaign

 During the Mad War, at the end of May 1487, nearly 15,000 French troops entered Brittany.
 The army of the Duke of Brittany was concentrated towards Malestroit and included 600 cavalry and nearly 16,000 infantry, mainly peasants.

 The advance of French troops was rapid: Ancenis, Châteaubriant, La Guerche, and Redon fell to the French.
 Ploërmel attempted to resist, but fell after three days of bombardment and was taken on 1 June.
 With this bad news, and political infighting between the Breton nobles, the Ducal army broke up.
 About 4,000 troops remained, unable to rescue Ploërmel.
 Francis II fled to Vannes, and finally to Nantes.

 In Nantes, a defence was organised.
 By June 19, French troops laid siege to that city.
 The siege was prolonged due to an effective Breton defence, the faithfulness of the people, the aid of foreign mercenaries, and the decisive support from Cornouaille and Léon, who broke the blockade.
 The French troops were held in check, and lifted the siege on 6 August.
 The French King still managed to take Vitré on September 1, then Saint-Aubin-du-Cormier and finally Dol-de-Bretagne.
 Early in 1488, most Breton towns, however, were recovered by the Ducal army.
 Only Clisson, La Guerche, Dol, Saint-Aubin-du-Cormier, and Vitré remained in the hands of the French.

-1488 Campaign
+1488 campaign

 On January 20, 1488, the Dukes of Orleans and Brittany were declared rebels by the Parlement of Paris.
 They and their accomplices were no longer considered rebellious vassals, but subjects guilty of high treason.
 In spring, the Duke of Orleans retook for his Breton ally Vannes, Auray, and Ploërmel.
 The viscounty of Rohan was forced to capitulate.
 On April 24, a French judgment of confiscation was issued against all the goods of Louis of Orleans.

 Also in this period of conflict;